ufal/viadat/docs/arch.md

 - *Source* -- A primary sources that are upload by user and is stored untouched within the system.
 Each Source may one or more files.

-- *Transcript* -- A transcript managed by viadat.
+- *Transcript* -- A transcript managed by Viadat.
 It is generated from Source files.
-They are may be enriched by information from force alignment
+They are may be enriched by information from force alignment and may contains label instances.

-- *Label category* --
+- *Label category* -- Labels are organized into categories that formes a tree structure.
+  A label category is a node in this tree.
+A category may contains another categories or labels.

-- *Label* --
+- *Label* -- Labels are entities that are used for anotating transcripts.
+  Usually, it represents a persons, disciplnes, places, and historical events.
+  Label have name and may be connected with geographical point or set aliases.

 - *Label instance* --
+  Label instance is actual occurence of label in transcript.

 ## Source code structure

+- *backend/* -- Python backend service

+- *backend/audio* -- Processing audio files

+- *backend/text* -- Processing text documents

+- *web/* -- React frontend

+- *tests/* -- Python tests

+- *docs/* -- Documentation

+- *files/* -- Default location where to store files

+- *tools/* -- Helpler utilities